my1396/Econ-Study/_posts/2024-08-12-Latex-Workshop.md

 In the documentation, when you see "Reload vscode to apply the changes", you can do this quickly by pressing `Cmd`+`Shift`+`P` (Mac) to open the command palette, typing `Developer: Reload Window`, and pressing `Enter`.

 By default, LaTeX Workshop auto builds the pdf on every save.
 This can be too frequent and distracting.
-I set `"files.autoSave": "onFocusChange"` so that the pdf only rebuilds when I switch away from the tex file, not on every keystroke.
+I set <span class="env-green">`"files.autoSave": "onFocusChange"`</span> so that the pdf only rebuilds when I switch away from the tex file, not on every keystroke.

 --------------------------------------------------------------------------------